 You’re not alone, Michelle, but, for the life of me, I don’t understand this phenomenon of “My boyfriend is totally indifferent towards me; how can I lock him in for the rest of my life?”

-Just yesterday, I talked to a member of my Inner Circle who says that she’s been with her live-in boyfriend for 3 ½ years, and that he proposed and “unproposed” to her because she was too bossy.
+Just yesterday, I talked to a Love U member who says that she’s been with her live-in boyfriend for 3 ½ years, and that he proposed and “unproposed” to her because she was too bossy.
 So now she’s on probation to try to win back the ring that she lost.
 If that’s not enough, I asked her what percentage of her relationship was good.
 She said about 50%.

 Can you see the willful blindness of this situation?